adityapk00/zecwallet-lite/README.md

     * When sending an outgoing transaction to a shielded address, Zecwallet-Lite can decide to use the transaction to additionally shield your transparent funds (i.e., send your transparent funds to your own shielded address in the same transaction)

 ## Compiling from source
 Zecwallet Lite is written in Electron/Javascript and can be build from source.
-Note that if you are compiling from source, you won't get the embedded zcashd by default.
-You can either run an external zcashd, or compile zcashd as well.
+It will also automatically compile the Rust SDK needed to run Zecwallet Lite.

-Pre-Requisits
+#### Pre-Requisites
 You need to have the following software installed before you can build Zecwallet Fullnode

 * [Nodejs v12.16.1 or higher](https://nodejs.org)